SuperOfficeDocs/superoffice-docs/user-guide/en/settings/in-service/settings.md

 * **Number of days before notification**: Specifies how many days must pass before email notification about old requests is sent to the users.
 You can also specify the time of day that the notification should be sent.

 * **System clock**: Select whether to use a 24-hour or 12-hour (am/pm) clock in the system.
-User-specific clocks (display of requests etc.) are controlled by each individual user's settings, and not by this value.
+User-specific clocks (for example, display of requests) are controlled by each individual user's settings, and not by this value.

 * **Default style for outbound email**: Here you can define a default style to be used for emails in HTML format.
 For example: &lt;p style='font-family:Verdana'&gt; &lt;/p&gt;